brainandforce/brainandforce/README.md

 ## What's poppin'?

-I'm Brandon (he/they) and I'm a computational chemist at the University of Wisconsin-Madison.
+I'm Brandon (he/they) and I'm a graduate student doing computational chemistry at the University of Wisconsin-Madison.

 ## My projects